fengxia41103/myblog/content/thoughts/hurt feeling.md

 don't.

 I have always argued that love is not given by the other person.
-It is a creation of yourself &mdas; you make yourself feel the love.
+It is a creation of yourself &mdash; you make yourself feel the love.
 When you are in love, any "flaw" becomes a virtue, any cumbersome becomes a thrill and cuteness; when love is gone &mdash; I don't believe person changes much, if at all, at least the primary attributes simply don't change